 We promise to generate clean energy for the nation as we create value for our stakeholders.
 We have laid a firm foundation for a full transition to a renewable energy future.
 Our transition to 100% clean energy is about making a sustainable investment for our future.
 We remain committed to realizing our renewable agenda.

 CORPORATE THEME

-I act now, I do the right things, right, all the time, I am Agile.
+l act now, l do the right things, right, all the time, l am Agile.

 TABLE OF CONTENTS

 WHO WE ARE